Henrionj/DiscordBotMtt/README.md

 TODO
 -------------------------------------------------------------------

-.account profile with commands to customize him .gif/image repo with commands to create them
+.account profile with commands to customize him 0% .gif/image repo with commands to create them DONE 100% .spoil command IN DEVELOPMENT 70%
-.spoil command